rjust/basic-stats/README.md

 * Computes the mean of the set of numbers.
 * Computes the median of the set of numbers.
 * Computes the mode of the set of numbers.

-#### How to build Basic Statistics and run its tests from the terminal:

-Run these commands from the Basic Statistics root directory, which contains the *build.gradle* build file.

-1. Run `./gradlew compile` to compile Basic Statistics.

-2. Run `./gradlew build` to compile and run tests.

-3. Run `./gradlew clean` whenever you want to clean up the project (i.e., delete all generated files).
-You need to do this to re-run the tests, if they have already been run after the most recent code change.
-For example: `./gradlew clean build`.